1. 可口可乐 (Ke Kou Ke Le) Coca-Cola

 4.英特尔 (Ying Te Er) Intel

-Intel is another successful case for a good translation of brand.
+Intel is another successful case for a good translation of a brand.
 In Chinese, “Ying Te Er” means “Heroic Special You”.
-There are no existing Chinese words as “英特尔”, but it gives the brand a foreign sense which Chinese consumers like.
+There are no existing Chinese words such as “英特尔”, but it gives the brand a foreign sense which Chinese consumers like.

 As the leader in China sportswear market, Nike also has a very good brand name in Chinese.
 Its literal translation is “endurance conquer” which exactly shows the culture of the brand and sends a positive message to the customers.